 Bazaar, Nilagiri.
 They are really great.
 Then you can ask anyone the exact route

-to Panchanlingeswara.Then drive through the country road till the waistline of the
+to Panchanlingeswara.Then drive through the country road till the waistline of

-the sky and you.
+everywhere except the sky and you.
 You can smell the freshness of wild flowers

 and twitter of the winged fauna.
 A natural bio-reserve of thick flora and exinct

 the water goes and touched Lord Shiva of the temple there.
 The five round "Shiva

 Linga" are worshipped as Panchalingeswara (Pancha means five in Odia).
 The whole

 nature.
-Bus/Car route- From Balasore/Baleshwar regular bus/car
+Bus/Car route- From Balasore/Baleshwar regular bus/car service is

-is at Balasore.
+Balasore.
 From Balasore bus/car service is there.
 Hotel- There are good hotels

 available in Balasore town.
 There is also a Government Panth Nivas available in

 Panchalingeshwara.
 You can find a really good picnic spot for your friends and

 LingaRaj Temple, Bhubaneswar, Khurdha, Odisha.